 These in-depth seminars focus on particular issues or currents in contemporary fiction and poetry, with topics selected from various international literary traditions (e.g., "Poetry's Public" or "The Ethics of Fiction")or monographic courses on such figures as Gertrude Stein, William Faulkner, Ezra Pound, James Joyce, or Eudora Welty.

 Publishing Practices WRIT760-3 credits

-An optional year-long course directed toward the contemporary world of publishing, as well as working on our writing program's literary tabloid, OR, the Otis Books/Seismicity Editions imprint.
+An optional year-long course directed toward the contemporary world of publishing, as well as working on our literary imprint.
+Otis Books.

 Visiting Writers Series WRIT 789-1 credit